 GeneCards Summary for CAMLG Gene

 CAMLG (Calcium Modulating Ligand) is a Protein Coding gene.
-Diseases associated with CAMLG include cogan-reese syndrome.
-Among its related pathways are Ca, cAMP and Lipid Signaling and RANK Signaling in Osteoclasts.
-GO annotations related to this gene include cell adhesion molecule binding.
+Diseases associated with CAMLG include Cogan-Reese Syndrome and Epstein-Barr Virus Hepatitis.
+Among its related pathways are RANK Signaling in Osteoclasts and Ca, cAMP and Lipid Signaling.
+Gene Ontology (GO) annotations related to this gene include cell adhesion molecule binding.

 Likely involved in the mobilization of calcium as a result of the TCR/CD3 complex interaction.
 Binds to cyclophilin B.